onzfonz/comp227/src/content/2/en/part2b.md

 }
 ```

-The displayed notes (all versus important) are controlled with a button.
+The displayed tasks (all versus important) are controlled with a button.
 The event handler for the button is so simple that it has been defined directly in the attribute of the button element.
 The event handler switches the value of `showAll` from true to false and vice versa: